Average and Expected Distortion of Voronoi Paths and Scapes: Abstract

 \section{Abstract}

-The approximation of a circle with a fine square grid distorts the perimeter by a factor of $\tfrac{4}{\pi}$.
-We prove that this factor is the same \emph{on average} for approximations of any curve with any Delaunay mosaic (known as \emph{Voronoi path}), and extend the results to all dimensions, generalizing Voronoi paths to \emph{Voronoi scapes}.
+The approximation of a circle with the edges of a fine square grid distorts the perimeter by a factor about $\tfrac{4}{\pi}$.
+We prove that this factor is the same \emph{on average} (in the ergodic sense) for approximations of any rectifiable curve by the edges of any non-exotic Delaunay mosaic (known as \emph{Voronoi path}), and extend the results to all dimensions, generalizing Voronoi paths to \emph{Voronoi scapes}.